-6. Under Braid Halo With Twisted Bun
+21. Under Braid Halo With Twisted Bun

-Use the underbraiding technique to create a halo braid with a difference.
+Use the under braiding technique to create a halo braid with a difference.
 This will make your halo braid look much neater, and sit much closer to your head making this the perfect style for workwear or for formal occasions.

-7. Side Swept Under Braid with Pin Up Curls
+22. Side Braid with Pin-Up Curls

-Under braids are becoming increasingly popular for wedding both for guests, bridesmaids and brides.
-Team under braids at the side of your head and nape of your head with a mass of curls to create a show-stopping styles.
+Under braids are becoming increasingly popular for weddings both for guests, bridesmaids and brides.
+Team under braids at the side of your head and nape of your head with a mass of curls to create show-stopping styles.
 Pin in extra hairpieces and hair extensions to give the style more volume, and to create a bigger visual impact.

-8. Under Braid with Ultra Straight Ponytail
+23. Under Braid with Ultra Straight Ponytail

 This is a simple but show stopping way to incorporate an under braid into your everyday style: this is a great hair style to wear both for work and play and is incredibly easy to create.
 Work a single under braid from the nape of your neck, and then simply stop and add a hair elastic when you reach the point where you like to wear a ponytail.

-9. Double Under Braids With Curls
+24. Double Under Braids With Curls

 Section your hair and work from your nap to create three separate under braids.
-Pin them into place and then use curling tongs to create tight curls on the top of your head, which you can pull forward to lie over your forehead like a faux-fringe.
+Pin them into place and then use curling tongs to create tight curls on the top of your head, which you can pull forward to lie over your forehead like a faux fringe.
 This is a great look for formal occasions and will suit any face shape.

 This is a sweet and feminine way to wear an under braid, and nods subtly to the cute-as-pie hairstyles worn during the 1950s.
 The key to getting this look right is to pull your braid tightly to ensure it looks as neat as possible, then add a cute and oversized gingham bow.